 ❯❯ Learn present perfect tense here

-You can learn usages and explanations of “can” below with examples.
+You can learn usages and explanations of “can” below with examples and brief descriptions.

 ⬤ 1- Ability